zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_06_object_basics.md

 This section will introduce the Object type.
 We will only learn the basics here.

-An object is data structure with String or Symbol keys and arbitrary values.
+An object is a data structure with String or Symbol keys and arbitrary values.
 Imagine it like a machine that accepts a key, and gives you a value.
 Some people call this data structure *associative array*, others call it *hashmap*.
-These names may sound fancy, but essentially we mean the same damn thing.
+These names may sound fancy, but essentially we mean the same thing.

-*Side note: we will only deal with `String` keys for now. `Symbol` keys are also allowed for strings.
-This is an advanced topic, you will learn it later.*
+*Side note: we will only deal with `String` keys for now. `Symbol` keys are also allowed for strings. `Symbol` keys are also allowed for strings, but at this stage, it is not beneficial to learn about symbols.*

 An associative array is like human memory.
-In order to get access to a memory, we need an association, which is a handle or a key.
+In order to get access to memory, we need an association, which is a handle or a key.
 This key unlocks the memory by providing access to it.
 The address of associative memory is therefore content.
 In JavaScript, we will use strings to describe this content.

 ```
 let author = {